guilhermetco/CS97---WestWoodWalks/westwood-walks-login-demo/README.md

 A simple social media application with users, logins, posts, likes and comments - developed using React, Node, Express and MongoDB.
 This is not intended as a design template.
 It's just a technology demonstration.
-The Mongo database is hosted on Atlas.
+The Mongo database is hosted on mongodb.com.
 Database access works.
-Login works.
+Login works. posts work.
+Photo uploads work.

 The next stage should be: adding better security, and then start building a database of locations to be reviewed, and a way to make and search for location "posts".  (reviews)

+Maps should be added.

+This demo has a simple front end, which can be replaced.

 This demo should work on Mac, Windows, or Linux.